Confirmation and Refutation of Lyman Continuum Leakers at $z\sim3$ with JWST NIRSpec/IFU: Analysis and Results

+We construct the H$\alpha$ EW map using spaxels with H$\alpha$ integrated flux S/N $> 3$.
 The map of the integrated stellar continuum is obtained by stacking the line-free regions of the IFU data cube (see Appendix~\ref{app:JWST_data_reduction} and Figure~\ref{fig:LACES104037_data}).
 Combining this continuum map with the H$\alpha$ line flux map allows us to compute the spatially resolved EW distribution.
 Under fiducial Case B recombination conditions, the EW of hydrogen recombination lines is closely linked to the duration of recent starburst activity, with larger EWs indicating younger stellar populations assuming constant star formation history (SFH) \citep[see e.g.,][]{Zanella_2015}.
 The resulting H$\alpha$ EW map is highly non-uniform and exhibits spatial gradients.
 Notably, the H$\alpha$ EW in the LACES104037-LyC is lower than the LACES104037-bulk average by approximately an order of magnitude (Figure~\ref{fig:maps}).
 We discuss the implications of this result in detail in Section~\ref{subsect:SFH_Model}.